What’s the Difference Between Victron Multiplus and Quattro?

 Difference between Multiplus and Multiplus II

 The difference between a Multiplus and a Multiplus II is minor.
 First, the Multiplus II is more compatible with ESS (you need this if the grid is available).
 Second is the different form factor.
-Another point is that the Multiplus II uses less power when idling.
+The Multiplus II uses less power when idling.
+The quattro has 2 AC inputs while the multiplus has 1.

 Difference between Quattro and Quattro II